subina01/JS-Basics/README.md

 - They help you structure data in a meaningful way.
 - They support methods (functions inside objects) to manipulate data.

+## JS-Arrays

+An array in JavaScript is a special type of object that can hold multiple values in a single variable.
+It allows you to store, access, and manipulate collections of data efficiently.